-The Board's disciplinary jurisdiction may include off-campus activity that threatens the school's ability to maintain a safe and orderly environment (Board Disciplinary Jurisdiction, 5.16 in Policy Manual and page 2 in Student Handbook).
+The Board's disciplinary jurisdiction may include off-campus activity that threatens the school's ability to maintain a safe and orderly environment (Board Disciplinary Jurisdiction, Policy Manual and in Student

+Handbook).

 Misuse of school resources or personal devices can result in disciplinary action.
 Users may be financially liable for damage / loss from misuse or negligence.